Learn more about Caleb’s positions on the key issues relevant to mid-Missouri. Click any issue you want to learn more about below.

 We must work hard to cut spending and simply live within our means.
 Individuals and families are punished for compiling debt they can’t pay off.
 Why should state and federal government be any different?
 It is imperative that we get our fiscal house in order and begin the process of restoration and growth in the years to come.

-CALEB IS PROUD TO HAVE THE ENDORSEMENTS OF THE MISSOURI CHAMBER OF COMMERCE AND NFIB [National Federation of Independent Business] IN THIS ELECTION.
+CALEB WAS PROUD TO HAVE THE ENDORSEMENTS OF THE MISSOURI CHAMBER OF COMMERCE AND NFIB [National Federation of Independent Business] IN THE 2012 ELECTION.